Best Cash Advance Credit Cards

 So, if you’re starting out on building your credit report, this card may be the right one for you.
 This card comes with a nice perk of up to five months of free Apple subscriptions such as Apple Music, Apple Fitness, and more.

-You may be thinking twice about credit card cash advances, and truthfully, there are better options available to you with fewer drawbacks (and much lower fees):
+You would be wise to think twice about credit card cash advances and there are better options available with fewer drawbacks (and much lower fees).

 • Balance transfers: you can apply for cards that allow you to transfer a credit balance from one card to another.
 These cards are ideal if you're trying to reduce credit card debt.